Zero-emissions vehicle: Well-to-wheel emissions

 Fuel cell vehicles (FCVs) can help even more in terms of the development of sustainable energy sources because these cars use hydrogen as their fuel.
 Compressed hydrogen can be used as an energy storage element, while electricity must be stored in batteries.
 The hydrogen can be produced by electricity through electrolysis, and this electricity can come from green sources.
 Hydrogen can be produced in situ, e.g. excess at wind farm when the generated electricity is not needed, or it can be connected to the grid to use the excess electricity from the grid and produce electricity, e.g. at hydrogen pump stations.
 As a result, development of FCVs can be a big step toward sustainable development and reducing GHG emission in a long-term perspective.

 Other countries have a different definition of ZEV, noteworthy the more recent inclusion of greenhouse gases, as many European rules now regulate CO_{2} emissions.
 CARB's role in regulating greenhouse gases began in 2004 based on the 2002 Pavley Act (AB 1493), but was blocked by lawsuits and by the EPA in 2007, by rejecting the required waiver.
 Additional responsibilities were granted to CARB by California's Global Warming Solutions Act of 2006 (AB 32), which includes the mandate to set low-carbon fuel standards.

 As a result of an investigation into false advertising regarding "zero-emissions" claims, the Advertising Standards Authority (ASA) in the UK ruled in March 2010 to ban an advertisement from Renault UK regarding its "zero-emission vehicles" because the ad breached CAP (Broadcast) TV Code rules 5.1.1, 5.1.2 (Misleading advertising) and 5.2.1 (Misleading advertising- Evidence) and 5.2.6 (Misleading advertising-Environmental claims.)

 Greenhouse gases and other pollutant emissions are generated by vehicle manufacturing processes.
 The emissions from manufacturing are many factors larger than the emissions from tailpipes, even in gasoline engine vehicles.
 Most reports on ZEVs' impact to the climate do not take into account these manufacturing emissions, though over the lifetime of the car the emissions from manufacturing are relatively small.

-Considering the current U.S. energy mix, a ZEV would produce an average 58% reduction in carbon dioxide emissions per mile driven.
-Given the current energy mixes in other countries, it has been predicted that such emissions would decrease by 40% in the U.K. and 19% in China.
+Considering the 2018 U.S. energy mix, a ZEV would produce an average 58% reduction in carbon dioxide emissions per mile driven.
+Relative to energy mixes in other countries at that time, it has been predicted that such emissions would decrease by 40% in the U.K. and 19% in China.